Ultimate Comics: X-Men: Ultimate Comics: X-Men by Nick Spencer Vol. 1

 Karen Grant visits the home of a young mutant named Chelsea Pleasant hoping to bring her under her guidance and protection.
 However, her father murders Chelsea in her sleep.

 Valerie Cooper addresses the media regarding the recently released news that Mutants are being man-made at an American-funded lab based in Canada using experiments on a Mutant known as Wolverine.
 She states that conditions within the Mutant Internment Camps are good and, in some cases, better for some of the inmates compared to their lives before being detained.
 Jimmy Hudson, hearing the news about his biological father, decides to abandon both Liz Allan and Derek Morgan and travel to Canada to investigate further.

 As the President of the United States also watches the news conference, he talks with Nick Fury about the situation involving Mutants and the riots.
 They are interrupted by Quicksilver who offers his assistance to the President, against Fury's better judgement.

 Meanwhile, Rogue is being hunted by a Nimrod Model Sentinel, the government's newly created Mutant-hunting machine.
 The story makes its way to the Daily Bugle website where Bobby discovers it through his internet-enabled device.
 Both he and Johnny convince Kitty that they need to rescue her.

-In the Upper West Side of New York, Jimmy Hudson is brought, unconscious, to Reverend Stryker by one of his followers.
+On the Upper West Side of Manhattan, Jimmy Hudson is brought, unconscious, to Reverend Stryker by one of his followers.
 He states that he is doing God's work.

 At Union Square Park Rogue is facing down the Nimrod Model Sentinels that are pursuing her when Shroud, Iceman, and Human Torch intervene.
 The Sentinels identify the Mutants, excluding Johnny, and give them an opportunity to surrender.
 Johnny, not being a target, attacks one of them causing little-to-no damage.
 Kitty then attempts to phase through one of them, to disrupt their circuits, but a force field prevents this.
 The Sentinels shatters Iceman's arms as he attempts to attack them.
 Johnny grabs Bobby and flees while Kitty cleverly phases through the ground and emerges at Rogue's location and retrieves her.
 A train bears down on them, but they phase right through it and hitch a ride away from the area.
 The group meets on a building rooftop.
 Kitty attempts to scold Rogue, but Rogue claims that she is doing God's work and that he spoke to her, giving her instructions, and predicting that Kitty and the rest would save her.